m0thman70/Helios/README.md

 pick your binds in the lua config, atto will make one on first start in a common place if it doesnt exist

-pick between Atto, Nano, Micro and emacs*
+pick between Helios, Nano, Micro and emacs*

 *pseudo emacs (thats something to fix for 0.3.0)